 1.2.
-TransactionVision Documentation
+Transaction Management Documentation

-TransactionVision documentation provides information on using the TransactionVision application of the BSM and deploying and administering the TransactionVision-specific components in the BSM deployment environment.
+Transaction Management documentation provides information on using the Transaction Management application of BSM and deploying and administering the TransactionVision components in the BSM deployment environment.

-The Transaction Vision documentation includes:
+The Transaction Management documentation includes:

-- The TransactionVision Deployment Guide describes the installation and configuration of the TransactionVision-specific components in the BSM deployment environment.
-This guide is available as a PDF in the BSM Documentation Library. - The Using Transaction Management Guide describes how to set up and configure TransactionVision to track transactions and how to view and customize reports and topologies of business transactions.
-This guide is available as the TransactionVision Portal or as a PDF in the BSM Online Documentation Library.
+- The TransactionVision Deployment Guide describes the installation and configuration of the TransactionVision-specific components in the HP Business Service Management deployment environment.
+This guide is available as a PDF in the BSM Online Documentation Library. - The Using Transaction Management guide describes how to set up and configure TransactionVision to track transactions, and how to view and customize reports and topologies of business transactions.
+This guide is available as the Transaction Management Portal or as a PDF in the BSM Online Documentation Library.

-- The Transaction Vision Planning Guide contains important information for sizing and planning new installations.
-This guide is available by download from the HP Software Product Manuals site.
-See "Documentation Updates" on page 3. - The TransactionVision Advanced Customization Guide contains information for how the TransactionVision platform can be extended and customized to achieve further control over its various functions.
-It presents an architecture overview of the TransactionVision system and documents the different methods available to use and extend the Analyzer, the query service and the TransactionVision user interface.
+- The TransactionVision Planning Guide contains important information for sizing and planning new installations of TransactionVision. - The TransactionVision Advanced Customization Guide contains information for how the TransactionVision platform can be extended and customized to achieve further control over its various functions.
+This guide is available as a PDF in the BSM Online Documentation Library: Transaction Management Portal > TransactionVision Administration > Advanced Customization, Using the APIs topic.